ladybug-tools/ladybug-primer/text/components/Cumulative_Sky_Matrix.md

 * ##### hoys
 A number or list of numbers between 0 and 8760 that respresent the hour(s) of the year for which to generate the sky matrix.
 The "LB Calculate HOY" component can output this number given a month, day and hour.
 The "LB Analysis Period" component can output a list of HOYs within a certain hour or date range.
 By default, the matrix will be for the entire year.
 * ##### high_density
 A Boolean to indicate whether the higher-density Reinhart sky matrix should be generated (True), which has roughly 4 times the sky patches as the (default) original Tregenza sky (False).
 Note that, while the Reinhart sky has a higher resolution and is more accurate, it will result in considerably longer calculation time for incident radiation studies.
-The difference in sky resolution can be observed with the (Default: False).
+The difference in sky resolution can be observed with the "LB Sky Dome" component.
+(Default: False).
 * ##### ground_ref
 A number between 0 and 1 to note the average ground reflectance that is associated with the sky matrix.
 (Default: 0.2).
 * ##### folder